 “Additionally, Suzy was invited to bespoke networking sessions with other Lancashire entrepreneurs to help her build her business network and get insights from her peers.
 I have been on hand throughout to provide regular advice and prompts to ensure that her plan is being delivered.”

-Suzy has continued to work closely with the Growth Support Programme, collaborating wherever possible at events.
+Suzy has continued to work closely with the Boost, collaborating wherever possible at events.

 In addition, a number of female entrepreneurs who have acquired franchises from her are engaging with the Boost programme.